 Setting up high-speed internet doesn’t have to be a hassle.
-This guide provides straightforward steps for a Self-Install CenturyLink internet service.
-We’ll cover everything from unboxing to going online, ensuring you can quickly enjoy your new connection without waiting for a technician.
+This guide provides straightforward steps for a Self-Install CenturyLink internet service on both DSL and fiber.
+We’ll cover everything from unboxing to going online, including the My CenturyLink app/QuickConnect activation flow, so you can enjoy your new connection without waiting for a technician when self-install is available.

-Keep reading for detailed instructions on how to complete the process efficiently.
+Keep reading for a quick checklist, DSL vs. fiber notes, and detailed instructions to complete the process efficiently.

 See also: Top 15 Best Modem Router Combos for CenturyLink